 There are quite a few aspects of this therapy process in no particular order of importance listed.
 Sea will, as mentioned above, describe the process to you at your session and it’s sometimes a lot easier to explain when actually on the table with the hands on since that will give you a chance to feel what is going on and then when it is described in more technical terms it will make more sense.

-After the session Sea will leave the room for a moment and ask you to make your way up very slowly off the table and bring you a glass of water and see how you are feeling.
+After the session Sea will leave the room and ask you to make your way up very slowly off the table and bring you a glass of water and see how you are feeling.
 She will spend a few minutes with you debriefing once you are upright to see if you have any questions or if she would like to mention any aspects of the session and processes and comment on selfcare for the following 24-48 hours after the session.
-Usually the client’s system will continue to process and make good gains in the following days and it’s good to avoid any extreme sports, excess stress and to rest, go to bed at a fairly early hour, eat really healthy (like organic salads and vegetable juices, herb teas), hydrate and do light exercise or walking.
+Usually the client’s system will continue to process and make good gains in the following days and it’s good to avoid any extreme sports, excess stress and to rest, go to bed early, eat healthy (like organic salads and vegetable juices, herb teas), hydrate and do light exercise or walking.

 If you have been in a heightened state of shock for example after a car accident or lengthy pressure and stress from work or relationship stress and your BCST session is very deep, you may actually find you are very tired the next few days.
 This is because after being so wound up on adrenaline, if you will, for this extended time of your life is actually super draining and so if the session actually let you drop that all and downregulate the nervous system, you are actually feeling what you really are exhausted all this time so this is giving you the window to rest deeply the next few days so try to allow for longer than usual night’s sleep and arrange even a short power naps during the day can do wonders to let your body continue to heal while resting.
 Sea can show you a resting posture for those times you don’t have a lot of time for a nap but can take ten minutes or so.